Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Scene Understanding and 3D Vision

-\textit{\textbf{Remarks}}: The accuracy of event-based object classification is always hindered by insufficient annotated datasets.
-Therefore, endeavors have been made to simulate event data using ESIM or generate event data from the monitor-displayed image observation.
-It also deserves to adapt the model trained on synthetic data to real-world event data~\cite{kim2022evtta, planamente2021da4event}.
-Another research direction could focus on leveraging large amounts of unlabeled data or active learning, where the classifier can request additional labeled data as needed in order to improve its performance.
+\textit{\textbf{Remarks}}: The efficacy of event-based object classification is often constrained by the paucity of annotated datasets.
+As a result, significant efforts have been directed toward synthesizing event data through tools like ESIM or generating event data from images displayed on monitors.
+There is also a noteworthy potential in adapting models, initially trained on synthetic data, for application to real-world event data~\cite{kim2022evtta, planamente2021da4event}.
+Furthermore, an emerging area of interest involves exploiting large volumes of unlabeled data through techniques such as active learning, wherein the classifier is designed to request further labeled examples as necessary to enhance its performance.
+Additionally, there have been recent forays into knowledge transfer from extensively trained models in the RGB domain~\cite{zhou2023clip}.